aabbtree77/miniguestlog/README.md

 November 18, 2025, the app broke due to 3rd party updates.
 Chrome shows that a fetch from render.com does not work, the log on render.com indicates two errors:

 - Newer TLS version is now required by MongoDB Atlas, but it is not supported by the Mongoose ORM deployed on render.com a year or two ago.
-Here I had to play with the Mongoose connection options in index.js, and nothing worked there. **Solution:**
+Mongoose connection options (inside index.js) would add a complete fog. **Solution:**
-  - do not specify anything TLS related.
+  - do not specify anything TLS related,
   - remove package-lock.json,
   - rm -rf node_modules,
   - npm install,